BishopSam/safari/README.md

 --------------
 For this feature, I am making use of the Firebase Authentication API because the app design only requires google sign in.

-Here is the link to the folder if you want to jump right in!
+[Here](https://github.com/BishopSam/safari/tree/main/lib/src/features/authentication) is the link to the folder if you want to jump right in!

 Destinations
 ------------
-Although i intend on using an API endpoint to supply various destination data to the app, I will first off use dummy destination data to set things up.
+Although I intend on using an API endpoint to supply various destination data to the app, I will first off use dummy destination data to set things up.

-Here is the link to the folder if you want to jump right in!
+[Here](https://github.com/BishopSam/safari/tree/main/lib/src/features/destinations) is the link to the folder if you want to jump right in!

 Bookings
 --------